A global decomposition theorem for excluding immersions in graphs with no edge-cut of order three: Introduction

 Theorem \ref{global_intro} is expected to be useful to reduce problems on $H$-immersion free graphs to graphs whose degree sequence witnesses the $H$-immersion freeness.
 As a supportive evidence, in an accompanied paper \cite{l_imm_clu}, we will use Theorem \ref{global_intro} to prove, for every graph $H$, an upper bound and a lower bound for the minimum $k$ such that every $H$-immersion free graph can be partitioned into $k$ induced subgraphs with bounded component size, where the upper and lower bounds coincide for infinitely many graphs $H$ and differ by 1 for the rest of graphs $H$.
 This is the clustered coloring version of a question proposed independently by Lescure and Meyniel \cite{lm} and Abu-Khzam and Langston \cite{al} regarding the immersion-analog of Hadwiger's conjecture and Haj\'{o}s' conjecture on coloring.
-Note that the clustered coloring version of Hadwidger's conjecture and Haj\'{o}s' conjecture have been extensively studied.
+Note that the clustered coloring version of Hadwiger's conjecture and Haj\'{o}s' conjecture have been extensively studied.
+The result in \cite{l_imm_clu} shows that the answer for the immersion version of the clustered coloring problem behaves significantly differently from the minor and topological minor version.
+We refer readers to \cite{l_imm_clu} for more details.

 A simple corollary of Theorem \ref{global_intro} is the following statement whose $d$-edge-connected case is a result of Marx and Wollan \cite[Theorem 1.2]{mw}.

 \begin{corollary} For any positive integers $d,h$ with $d \geq 4$, there exists a positive integer $\xi=\xi(d,h)$ such that the following hold.
 If $G$ is an $H$-immersion free graph for some graph $H$ on at most $h$ vertices with maximum degree at most $d$, and every component of $G$ has no edge-cut of order $k$ for every $3 \leq k \leq d-1$, then there exists a tree-cut decomposition $(T,\X)$ of $G$ of adhesion at most $\xi$ such that \begin{enumerate} \item the maximum degree of $T-S$ is at most $\xi$, where $S = \{e \in E(T): \lvert \adh_{(T,\X)}(e) \rvert \leq 2\}$, and \item $\lvert X_t \rvert \leq \xi$ for every $t \in V(T)$. \end{enumerate} In particular, the tree-cut width\footnote{The notion of tree-cut width is defined in Definition \ref{def_tree_cut_width}.} of $G$ is at most $2\xi$. \end{corollary}